 6. How do you help?

-We are an operational investment fund supporting originators at every stage of business development.
+We are an operational investment team supporting originators at every stage of business development.
 In addition to financing, we offer the so-called smart money, i.e.:

 - minimal formalities: a simplified investment agreement, no business plans, no financial forecasts, no business valuation.

 - HR support as regards research and analytical, sales and management competences.